Microbial | Microbiological assay: Its Definition Uses and methods

 The remaining process of comparison and estimation of concentration or potency is same as plate method.

 This is the brief introduction to the microbial assay definition, uses and methods.
+For more details go through the theory and applications of microbiology.

 Thanks.........